Break free and expand your business from Malaysia and Singapore to Southeast Asia, USA and beyond.Learn more

-The Philippines offers tremendous potential for eCommerce and omnichannel merchants, boasting one of the fastest-growing consumer markets in all of Asia and one of the world’s highest Internet usage rates.
-According to an analysis by Santander Trade, the combination of rapid urbanization and an emerging market of young shoppers (the country’s average age is 24.3 years) points to long-term economic growth and increased consumption prior to 2020’s events.2
+The Philippines offers tremendous potential for eCommerce and omnichannel merchants, boasting one of the fastest-growing consumer markets in all of Asia and one of the world’s highest Internet usage rates.1 According to an analysis by Santander Trade, the combination of rapid urbanization and an emerging market of young shoppers (the country’s median age is 24.1 years) pointed to long-term economic growth and increased consumption prior to 2020’s events.2

-If you’re looking to gain a foothold in the Philippines, one reason to be excited about the country’s online retail industry lies in the market share of eCommerce players.
+One reason to be excited about the Philippines eCommerce market lies in the market share of eCommerce players.
 Data by iPrice shows that a majority of eCommerce traffic in the Philippines goes to Lazada, Shopee, and Zalora—foreign online marketplaces where merchants can sell goods cross-border.5

-eBay held the top four spot on iPrice’s list of most visited eCommerce sites per month last year.
-Interestingly, it has since been dethroned by Argomall, a home-grown website selling consumer electronics.
-Still, eBay receives 896,900 monthly web visits and is open to both C2C and B2C cross-border sellers.
+eBay held the fourth spot on iPrice’s list of most visited eCommerce sites per month in Q1 2021, a spot it’s maintained since 2018.
+Still, eBay received 927,800 monthly web visits in Q1 2021 and is open to both C2C and B2C cross-border sellers.

 If you’re one of the many online merchants looking to enter the Philippine eCommerce market, it’s a good idea to start with the most popular product categories among Filipino online shoppers:

-Given how Filipinos spend an average of 4 hours and 12 minutes per day on social media—according to Hootsuite and We Are Social’s Digital in 2019 report—it should come as no surprise that they’re also prolific users of tech, specifically, mobile gadgets.
-The country’s mobile phone penetration rate stands at 116 per cent.
+Given how Filipinos spend an average of 4 hours and 15 minutes per day on social media—according to Hootsuite and We Are Social’s Digital in 2021 report—it should come as no surprise that they’re also prolific users of tech, specifically, mobile gadgets.9

 If consumer electronics is your primary vertical, it’s a good idea to pay attention to the devices that aren’t widely available in the Philippines.
 While mid-range devices offering value for money are driving smartphone growth in the Philippines, people are turning online to shop for these devices due to the lack of official retailers in the Philippines.